 Genesis Chapter 30

-Verses 1-21: The competition between the two sister/wives is demonstrated in using their maids as surrogate mothers (verses 3, 7, 9, 12), in declaring God had judged the case in favor of the plaintiff (verse 6), in bartering for time with the husband (verses 14-16), in accusing one of stealing hers husband’s favor (verse 15), and in the name given to one son – “wrestled with my sister” (Naphtali, verse 8).
+Verses 1-21: The competition between the two sister/wives is demonstrated in using their maids as surrogate mothers (verses 3, 7, 9, 12).
+In declaring God had judged the case in favor of the plaintiff (verse 6), in bartering for time with the husband (verses 14-16), in accusing one of stealing her husband’s favor (verse 15), and in the name given to one son, “wrestled with my sister” (Naphtali; in verse 8).

 The race for children was also accompanied by prayers to the Lord or by acknowledgment of His providence (verses 6, 17, 20, 22; also 29:32-33, 35).

-This bitter and intense rivalry, all the more fierce though they were sisters, and even though they occupied different dwellings with their children as customary, shows the evil lay in the system itself (bigamy), which as a violation of God’s ordinance (Gen. 2:24) could not yield happiness.
+This bitter and intense rivalry, all the fiercer though they were sisters, and even though they occupied different dwellings with their children as customary, shows the evil lay in the system itself (bigamy).
+Which as a violation of God’s ordinance (Gen. 2:24), could not yield happiness.